Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Let's take a minute to appreciate how amazing this is.
 Our solution to finding the optimal controller for the double integrator wasn't all that hard, but it required some mechanical intuition and solutions to differential equations.
 The resulting policy was non-trivial -- bang-bang control with a parabolic switching surface.
 The value iteration algorithm doesn't use any of this directly -- it's a simple algorithm for graph search.
 But remarkably, it can generate effectively the same policy with just a few moments of computation.

 It's important to note that there are some differences between the computed policy and the optimal policy that we derived, due to discretization errors.
-We will ask you to explore these in the problems.
+We will ask you to explore these in the exercises.

 The real value of this numerical solution, however, is unlike our analytical solution for the double integrator, we can apply this same algorithm to any number of dynamical systems virtually without modification.
 Let's apply it now to the simple pendulum, which was intractable analytically.